arkendrachoudhury-sys/Onco-MoTV/README.md

 npm run build
 ```

-This project is configured for seamless deployment to Vercel or Netlify.
+This project is configured for seamless deployment to Vercel.
 For public demonstrations where API keys are unavailable, the system automatically transitions to a localized clinical knowledge base.

 ---